MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 He regularly shares his cooked dishes on social media, and spends his spare time making visits to several restaurants.

-Otis is the head chef at Cellar Club in Leamington Spa, Warwickshire.
+Otis, 26, is head chef at Cellar Club in Leamington Spa, Warwickshire.

-He also runs street food trader Grandad’s Kitchen alongside Ant Langston.
+The sous chef also runs street food trader Grandad’s Kitchen alongside Ant Langston, and has worked in pub kitchens for most of his career.

 The MasterChef contestant also offers private dining!